-IPS supports people with severe mental health difficulties into employment.
+IPS (Individual Placement and Support) supports people with severe mental health difficulties into employment.
 It involves intensive, individual support, a rapid job search followed by placement in paid employment, and time-unlimited in-work support for both the employee and the employer.

 Miles Rinaldi, Head of Recovery and Social Inclusion at South West London & St. George’s Mental Health NHS Trust, explains Individual Placement and Support:

 There is now overwhelming international evidence that ‘place then train’ models – and IPS in particular – are much more effective than traditional approaches (such as vocational training and sheltered work) in successfully getting people into work.

 The EQOLISE project compared IPS with other vocational / rehabilitation services in six European countries, and concluded that: